magraves22/Crosshair/README.md

 sudo cp -P cuda/include/cudnn*.h /usr/local/cuda-11.2/include

-This has to do with a change between cuDNN10 nad cuDNN11
+This has to do with a change between cuDNN 10 and cuDNN 11

+## Training:
+If you have made it this far this is the easy part and the training instructions in the darknet repo should have been easy enough to follow.
+This far I have trained 4 decently performing models that can be found in the weights folder. between training the regular and Tiny versions of Yolo I discovered the -map command.
+I will return to the regular yolo implementations to attempt to calculate their mAp scores.